metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_version_v1alpha1_manifest.md

 page_title: "k8s_apps_kubeblocks_io_cluster_version_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "apps.kubeblocks.io"
 description: |-
-  ClusterVersion is the Schema for the ClusterVersions API
+  ClusterVersion is the Schema for the ClusterVersions API.
+Deprecated: ClusterVersion has been replaced by ComponentVersion since v0.9.
+This struct is maintained for backward compatibility and its use is discouraged.
 ---

 # k8s_apps_kubeblocks_io_cluster_version_v1alpha1_manifest (Data Source)

-ClusterVersion is the Schema for the ClusterVersions API
+ClusterVersion is the Schema for the ClusterVersions API.
+Deprecated: ClusterVersion has been replaced by ComponentVersion since v0.9.
+This struct is maintained for backward compatibility and its use is discouraged.

 ## Example Usage